What Are The Effects Of Changing The Nature Of Parental Responsibility On The Life Of A Child?

 If the child is under 18 and the parents are no longer together, then they can share the responsibilities of the child.
 It is called equal shared responsibility.
 None of them can decide the long term issues of the child.
-For instance, child’s school, medical treatments and religion.
+For instance, a child’s school, medical treatments and religion.

-It is applicable until the court gives an order in best interest of the child.
+It is applicable until the court gives an order in the best interest of the child.
 It can remove parental responsibility from one or both parents.

 When parents are not together:

 When the parents are no longer together, there is a need to make arrangements for the care of the children.
 The adults and parents can make their own decision.
-This decision is acceptable until it is in the favor of safety of the child, else get help from the court.
+This decision is acceptable until it is in the favour of the safety of the child, else get help from the court.

 If the parents are unable to communicate effectively they can request the court to give a parenting order.